A recurring nightmare for a lot of people involves over/underdressing for an occasion. Present company included.

 As common as this one is, you'd be surprised at the amount of people that get it just a little wrong.
 The issue lies in discerning between smart casual and semi-formal.
 As negligible as the distinction may seem, there is a world of differences.

 Cocktail attire is somewhere between smart casual and lounge suit attire.
-The closest comparison would be semi-formal, with an avoidance of coming across too corporate, if that makes sense.
+The closest comparison would be semi-formal, avoiding coming across too corporate, if that makes sense.
 After all, it's called cocktail for a reason.
 It wouldn't behove you to look like a working stiff.

 These are one of the more straight forward labels in terms of criteria.
 Lounge suits are virtually synonymous with standard work suits.
 Formal, professional, and just a hint of attitude.
 Business, while relatively similar to the lounge paradigm, has the unspoken requirement of presenting itself in darker, more imposing colours.
 A serious cut of fabric to let people know you're not messing around.
 If you ever get stuck, think of what Harvey Specter would wear.